Some Juneau residents urged to evacuate as Alaska's Mendenhall Glacier releases floodwater

 Residents in some parts of Juneau prepared to evacuate ahead of what could be a record surge of flooding as rainwater and snowmelt in a huge basin dammed by Alaska’s Mendenhall Glacier started to flow downstream toward the capital city.

 Officials in recent days have been warning people in the flood zone to be ready to evacuate.
-On Tuesday morning they confirmed water had started escaping the ice dam, with flooding expected late Tuesday and on Wednesday.
+On Tuesday morning they confirmed water had started escaping the ice dam, with flooding expected into late Wednesday.
 They advised people in the city's flood zone to leave.

-The Mendenhall Glacier is about 12 miles (19 kilometers) from Juneau and is a popular tourist attraction due to its proximity to Alaska’s capital city and easy access on walking trails.
+The Mendenhall Glacier is about 12 miles (19 kilometers) from Juneau, population 30,000, and is a popular tourist attraction due to its proximity to Alaska’s capital city and easy access on walking trails.
 Homes on the city’s outskirts are within miles of Mendenhall Lake, which sits below the glacier, and many front the Mendenhall River.

 The water that’s being released in the glacial outburst is flowing into the river, putting homes that are closest to the river at risk.
 The National Weather Service said it expected flooding to peak at 4 p.m. local time Wednesday.